Shad02w/Youtube-Chat-in-Fullscreen/README.md

 - Able to change the background color of overlay and color of font
 - Able to adjust the opacity of super chat

+v1.0.0.12 `19-Jan-2021`

+- Able to filter chat by type
+- Fixed the crashing issue caused by empty user name

 ## Screenshot

 _Chat overlay on Youtube Live Replay_